sunku5494/go-ast-parser/ARCHITECTURE.md

 ## 📋 Executive Summary

-The Go AST Parser is a modular command-line tool that analyzes Go projects and extracts structured code chunks for semantic search and analysis.
-It processes both main module and vendor dependencies, generating comprehensive metadata about functions, types, and symbols.
+The Go AST Parser is a modular command-line tool that analyzes Go projects and extracts structured code chunks for code indexing, search, and static analysis.
+It processes both main module and vendor dependencies, generating comprehensive metadata about functions, types, and symbols for exact code search and navigation.

-**Key Statistics:**
-- **Output Size:** 119MB JSON file with code chunks
-- **Architecture:** 6 core packages + CLI entry point
-- **Processing Pipeline:** Load → Parse → Analyze → Transform → Output
+**Processing Pipeline:** Load → Parse → Analyze → Transform → Output
-- **Languages:** Pure Go with go/ast and golang.org/x/tools
+**Languages:** Pure Go with go/ast and golang.org/x/tools

 ---